Maximilian-Blake/serum2mpc-wavetable-converter/README.md

 * Click the "More info" text link just beneath the warning.
 * A new button will appear at the bottom that says "Run anyway".
 Click it!
 * You only have to do this once.

-🔒 Security Verified: 100% Clean
-* Because this is a custom, independently developed utility, Windows and macOS might show a generic "Unrecognized Developer" popup the first time you try to run it.
-This is completely standard for indie tools!
-* The app for Windows has scored a perfect 0/70.
+* The app for Windows has scored a perfect 0/70 100% Clean.
 You can view the live, verified security report here:
 * https://www.virustotal.com/gui/file/dd9bee08c824602879250faab63586316691b1c2cfe8c25f9f64a3dc6b6c81fd/details
 </details>